daletom/blogtomdale/content/articles/nextjs-optimizeimg.md

 ---
 title: Optimizing Images with Next.JS & Vercel
 description: Providing a simple demo of a Next.js site optimizing images that can be followed along.
 It also includes a deep dive into how these images are being optimized.
+createdAt: November 5th, 2020
+img: /nextjsimageptex.png
+alt: Image Optimization with Next JS
 tags:
   - vercel
-  - webperformance
+  - web performance
   - nextjs
   - responsive
-createdAt: November 5th, 2020
-img: /nextjsimageptex.png
-alt: Image Optimization with Next JS
 ---
 Did you hear!?
 [Next.js version 10](https://nextjs.org/blog/next-10#images-on-the-web) now includes image optimization!
-All of you have to do is switch an image tag, import one line, and add your height and width in that tag.
+All you have to do is switch an image tag, import one line, and add your height and width in that tag.
 Is it that easy?
 What's really happening here?
 These are all the questions I will answer while giving you an example template and showing you the results.

 ## Let's Dive In and Clone a Next.js Project
 If you want to follow along, just enter this in your terminal to clone the next.js starter I have for this image optimization example:
 ```
 npx create-next-app nextjs-imgopt --use-npm --example "https://github.com/daletom/nextjs-imgblog"